dan-lovelace/word-replacer-max/README.md

 # Developing

-After following the dependency installation instructions above, use the `start:*` command to start a development server using a given manifest version.
+After following the dependency installation instructions above, use the `start` command to start a development server using a given manifest version.
 For version 2:

 ```
-NODE_ENV=development yarn start:2
+NODE_ENV=development yarn start 2
 ```

 File changes can be seen in real-time and may require the extension to be